 - The blue layer is named “G-7”, and is a gel memory foam.
 Gel memory foam is known for its cooling properties.
 This layer is 3cm thick.
 Keep this layer on the top of the mattress for the “softest” feel this mattress can give you (remember, it’s not soft!
 It’s still very firm to me!).
 This is how we have our own Ecosa mattress configured.

-- The white layer is a memory foam that Ecosa have designed themselves.
-Called Eco-Tex, this open cell foam is designed to mimic the feel of latex (which is known for it’s cooling, durability, and bounce).
+- The white layer is a memory foam that Ecosa has designed themselves.
+Called Eco-Tex, this open-cell foam is designed to mimic the feel of latex (which is known for its cooling, durability, and bounce).
 This layer is 4cm thick, which means the two comfort layers combined make up 7cm of the 25cm total.
 Put the white layer on the top of your mattress to give it an even firmer feel!

-The Emma mattress is also 25cm high mattress with 2 foam layers, instead of the 3 you get with Napp.
+The Emma Comfort mattress is also 25 cm high but has just 2 foam layers instead of the 3 you get with Ecosa.
 Note the zoning in the core which helps target specific body weight points.
-Napp doesn’t have that.
+Ecosa doesn’t have that.
 Here’s what the inside of the Emma mattress REALLY looks like compared to the marketing image.

 Cover: